harveenkaur282-web/RepoMind-AI/docs/alembic-and-local-db.md

 This project stores ingested GitHub repository data in PostgreSQL, and Alembic is what keeps that database schema versioned and reproducible.

 ## Why we added Alembic
+Alembic is like Git but for databases, serves as a version control system for database schemas allowing us to manage all the changes in structured way.
+We can easily track changes, generate migration scripts and allow for rollback in case of issues.

 Without a migration tool, the database schema can drift over time: